AlexNguyenJJ/User-Page/index.md

 `const stmt = this.db.prepare('SELECT u.profile_picture, fd.drink_id, fd.date, f.friend_uid, d.* FROM (((fav_drinks fd INNER JOIN friends f ON fd.uid = f.friend_uid) INNER JOIN users u ON f.friend_uid = u.uid) INNER JOIN drinks d USING(drink_id)) WHERE f.uid = ?
 AND status = 'friends' AND date > DATE('now', '-${DISPLAY_HOME_WINDOW}') ORDER BY date COLLATE NOCASE DESC')`

-This of course looks horrible so in the words of one of my friends:
+This wasn't pleasing to look at so in the words of one of my friends:
 > I like spaghetti just not in my code

 I am always looking for more opportunities to grow so if you know of one, please